ianyyang/SpotifyKaraoke/README.md

 ## The Technical Details

-**Technologies Used: AWS, React.js, HTML, CSS, Spotify API, Genius API**
+**Technologies Used: React.js, HTML, CSS, Spotify API, Genius API, AWS**

 SpotifyKaraoke works by first making API calls to the **Spotify RESTful API**.
 It consumes the fetched JSON data to display your currently playing music as well as access your playlist library.
 After music playback has been established, it makes API calls to the **Genius RESTful API**, working similarly.